 Demand Driven Material Requirements Planning (DDMRP) overview

 For years, companies have used material requirements planning (MRP) as a system for calculating the materials and components that are required to manufacture a product.
 However, supply chains have now changed.
-Parts have longer lead times because they are increasingly sourced from overseas.
+Parts have longer lead times because they're increasingly sourced from overseas.
 Therefore, many companies have reported experiencing stockouts or overstocks, because they don't know how much inventory to stock.
-There is also more market fluctuation (sometimes inaccurately forecast), and customers are demanding products at a short lead time.
+There's also more market fluctuation (sometimes inaccurately forecast), and customers are demanding products at a short lead time.
 Therefore, there are supply chain shortages all over the world.
 In addition, MRP tools often give planners thousands of actions to do.
 Therefore, it's hard to know what to focus on.
 Often, the solution to many of these issues is to switch to Demand Driven Material Requirements Planning (DDMRP).

 DDMRP is a planning methodology that is based on the decoupling of supply and demand.
 This decoupling is achieved by setting up decoupling point items.
 For those items, buffers are maintained to ensure that the correct amount of stock is kept.
 The decoupling of supply and demand helps prevent the "bullwhip effect," because variability isn't passed through the chain.
 (The bullwhip effect refers to how small fluctuations in demand at the retail level can cause progressively larger fluctuations in demand at the wholesale, distributor, manufacturer, and raw material supplier levels.)
 Each buffer is intended to cover the average use of a part and can also be adjusted to cover demand spikes.